Guide to Using the Guangzhou–Kowloon Intercity Through Train

 The starting point for my journey was Hung Hom Station in Kowloon, which is conveniently accessible by subway.
 During my visit, several parts of it were under renovation.
 However, there were still plenty of signs for passengers catching the Intercity Through Train.

 Don’t be alarmed by the unmoving lines at the supposed boarding gate.
 Passengers are held here till 45 minutes or so before departure.
 Once the gate is opened, passengers quickly proceed through security and border checks.
 In my case, I got through both in less than 15 minutes.

 Incidentally, it is strongly recommended that passengers reach Hung Hom Station 45 minutes before departure.
 Personally, I find this to be a sensible and ideal timing to aim for.

-In summary, I would say the journey is easy and smooth, and very similar to cross-border train journeys in other countries.
-Train attendants helpfully hand out immigration slips.
+In summary, I would say the entire process is efficient and easy to understand, greatly similar to cross-border train journeys in developed countries.
+Train attendants helpfully hand out immigration slips once you are on board.
 Food and beverages are also available during the ride.
 In the case of the latter, it is ordered and served at your seat, restaurant style.

 Arrival at Guangzhou East Railway Station

 The arrival procedure at Guangzhou East Railway Station is the exact opposite of that at Hung Hom.
 You go through customs before security checks.
 Once through, just follow the crowds and you’re in Guangzhou.
 For me, I was enjoying a puff by the roadside, a mere 15 minutes after alighting.